 Help Protect Bee Habitat

-Advocate for smart growth and sensible limits to development where you live and support planting of wildflowers and native vegetation in your local community.
+Advocate for smart growth and sensible limits to development where you live and support the planting of wildflowers and native vegetation in your local community.

 Use bee friendly sprays.
 Many common lawn and garden chemicals are lethal to bees, while others may weaken their immune systems, allowing parasites, disease or other stresses to finish them off.
 Sprays that contain neonicotinoids have repeatedly been linked to bee losses (see below).
-When using bee friendly sprays, spray in the late evening once bees have gone to bed for the night.
+When using bee-friendly sprays, spray in the late evening once bees have gone to bed for the night.

 Why neonicotinoids are bad for bees